bowu1004/GammatoneSpectrogram/README.md

 ---

 There are two folders but my recommendation goes to `GammatoneSpectrogram_BW`.
-You can find the README file there.
+You can find the README file inside each folder.